ClipplerBlood/journal-improvements/README.md

 ## License
-This project is being developed under the terms of the [LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT] for Foundry Virtual Tabletop.
+This project is being developed under the terms of the [LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT](https://foundryvtt.com/article/license) for Foundry Virtual Tabletop and the [MIT](https://raw.githubusercontent.com/ClipplerBlood/journal-improvements/master/LICENSE) license.

-Please add your licensing information here.
-Add your chosen license as `LICENSE` file to the project root and mention it here.
-If you don't know which license to choose, take a look at [Choose an open source license].

-[League Basic JS Module Template]: https://github.com/League-of-Foundry-Developers/FoundryVTT-Module-Template
-[LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT]: https://foundryvtt.com/article/license/
-[Choose an open source license]: https://choosealicense.com/